 Sally is also a juggling working Mum and loves chasing sunsets, canal walks and writing in her spare time.

 Harry started at True Vision Yorkshire doing work experience alongside studying Filmmaking at Leeds Beckett University.
 He then joined the company on a 6 month scholarship in which time he filmed and edited his first film, Fighting Shame.

 He won the RTS Yorkshire 'One to Watch' award at the 2019 awards.

 Harry is originally from Ashby-de-la-Zouch where they have recently built a drive-thru Greggs.----------

 Lydia joined True Vision Yorkshire in July 2019 on a 6 month apprenticeship scheme after she was paired with Anna as her mentor through The Royal Television Society Bursary Scheme.
 Before True Vision, she produced her own documentary short on Organ Donation, a subject close to her heart.
-Lydia can't wait to get her teeth into the 'world of television' and although she is no relation to John Noakes ,she would happily take a spot presenting Blue Peter!
+Lydia can't wait to get her teeth into the 'world of television.'

 Supervising Executive Producer